Website terms

 - Confirm payment expectations through the official quote, invoice, receipt, or written staff communication.

-- Confirm warranty, maintenance, and support expectations through staff-approved wording.
+- Confirm warranty, maintenance, and support expectations through the warranty page or direct staff confirmation.

 - Keep written confirmation for changes after the quote is accepted.